 - Repeat this process twice, each time putting on dabs of lard, spices, sugar and dried fruit.

-- After three foldings and lardings, roll out to the size of baking-tin.
+- After three foldings and lardings, roll out and

 - Cover and leave in a warm place for 30 minutes to rise.